j4g3rOS/CV/README.md

 ## 🚀 Projects & Achievements

+- Reorganization of Service Desk and creation of the methodologies, policies, sop's in enviroments with lack of existing technical documentation
 - MDM migrations
 - Windows migrations across multiple organizations
 - Packaging applications and solutions for enterprise
 - Implementation of hardened security policies and methodologies for endpoints
 - Standardized deployment of methodologies for various platforms
-- Development of Standard Operational Procedures for enterprise environments
+- Development of Standard Operational Procedures for enterprise
-- Led procurement initiatives and vendor management for hardware/software solutions
+- Led procurement initiatives and vendor relationship / management for hardware/software solutions

 ## 🌱 Current Focus